dorkamotorka/Picaster/NetBoot/README.md

 Make sure you are using 32GB SD card on RPi Netboot Server.
 It will make sense later on.

-# On the RPi Netboot Client
+## On the RPi Netboot Client

-1) Install a RaspberryPi OS onto an SDCard.
+### Install a RaspberryPi OS onto an SDCard.

-2) Boot the Rpi4 with the Raspberry OS SDCard, login and run the following to enable ssh (Test the ssh connection, which will also generate a ssh-key neccesery for the next step):
+### Boot the Rpi4 with the Raspberry OS SDCard, login and run the following to enable ssh (Test the ssh connection, which will also generate a ssh-key neccesery for the next step):

 	cd /boot
 	touch ssh
 	reboot

-*) update and upgrade Pi
+### Update & Upgrade Pi & Install optional packages

 	sudo apt update && sudo apt upgrade -y sudo apt install vim

-NOTE: If you don't have a display, keyboard and a mouse to plug into Pi it is better to add the ssh file already after writing the image to the SD card on PC, otherwise you won't be able to ssh into the Pi.
+#### NOTE: If you don't have a display, keyboard and a mouse to plug into Pi it is better to add the ssh file already after writing the image to the SD card on PC, otherwise you won't be able to ssh into the Pi.
 Just open up a folder PI_BOOT(has also other boot files like start.elf etc.) on SD Card and add an empty file named ssh.

-3) Update the boot loader on the RPi
+### Update the boot loader on the RPi
-NOTE: You might want to ensure the firmware version if this post gets old.

 	wget https://github.com/raspberrypi/rpi-eeprom/raw/master/firmware/stable/pieeprom-2021-04-29.bin
 	sudo rpi-eeprom-config pieeprom-2021-04-29.bin > bootconf.txt
+#### NOTE: You might want to ensure the firmware version if this post gets old.

 Add to the bottom of bootconf.txt: